If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 | ddev-claude-code | Claude Code CLI container for interactive development. | Alternative AI tool |

 | ddev-ralph | Autonomous AI task orchestrator.
-Delegates work to this container or Claude Code via docker exec. |
+Delegates work to this container or Claude Code via SSH. | Uses this as backend |

 | ddev-playwright-mcp | Headless Playwright browser for browser automation and visual testing. | Auto-installed dependency |